 - You notice white spots on your throat

 - You have a swollen neck

 - You’re experiencing difficulty in eating and swallowing

 - You have enlarged lymph nodes

 The following tips may help provide relief from a sore throat during pregnancy:

 - You may be prone to illness during pregnancy, so it is advised that you take ample rest during this time.
 It will help your body heal faster.

 - Keep yourself hydrated and drink ample fluids.

 - Do not consume any food items that may have preservatives in them as they may aggravate your condition.

 - Do not consume cold, aerated or fizzy drinks.

 - Consume warm beverages such as soups, herbal teas, etc.

-- Steam inhalation helps in relieving symptoms of a sore throat.
+- Steam inhalation helps relieve symptoms of a sore throat.

 - Do not share your towel, utensils, and other such personal belongings as you may end up spreading the infection to others.

-- Wash your hands after you sneeze or a cough to get rid of the germs.
+- Wash your hands after you sneeze or a cough to get rid of germs.

 - Gargle with warm saline water 3 to 4 times a day.
 This will also relieve the symptoms of a sore throat.

 Treatment options that your doctor may consider for the treatment of a sore throat are:

 - If you have a sore throat because of a bacterial infection, your doctor may prescribe you some antibiotics.

 - You may be given cough drops, throat sprays, or cough syrup to reduce the inflammation.

 - If you have a sore throat because of acid reflux, your doctor may prescribe antacids.
 Do not take over-the-counter medicines to treat a sore throat during pregnancy and seek medical help.

 The best way to combat any infection or disease during pregnancy is through prevention.
 Your immunity strength is affected during pregnancy, and this easily increases your chances of catching various infections like a sore throat.
 However, the following preventive measures may help:

 - Do not come in close contact with a person who already has a sore throat.